pantheon-systems/documentation/source/content/guides/secrets/04-use-cases.md

 ### Introduction

-Include this note: "Note: Only get has been implemented so far.
-You should handle your secrets through terminus using [Terminus Secrets Manager](https://github.com/pantheon-systems/terminus-secrets-manager-plugin)."
-Do not present this as something we "may" do in the future!
+Note: Only GET has been implemented so far in the SDK.
+You should handle your secrets through terminus using [Terminus Secrets Manager](https://github.com/pantheon-systems/terminus-secrets-manager-plugin).

 Also: [https://github.com/pantheon-systems/customer-secrets-php-sdk?tab=readme-ov-file#restrictions](https://github.com/pantheon-systems/customer-secrets-php-sdk?tab=readme-ov-file#restrictions)